What Are Value-added Products?

-How value-added products may increase your profit margin ... and your happiness
+How value-added products can increase your profit margin ... and your happiness

-At the most basic, a value-added product simply means any product or action that helps you raise the value of your products or business or something you can add to a product that enables you to increase your profit margin.
+At the most basic level, a value-added product simply means any product or action that helps you raise the value of your products or business or something you can add to a product that enables you to increase your profit margin.

 The term "value-added" in the organic farming industry is synonymous with: niche market crops, specialty crops, value-added crops, value-added agriculture, value-added processing, and adding value.

 You also may hear the term "value-added opportunities," which relates more to actions you can take, such as making jam from your organic berry harvest, making a unique cheese on your dairy farm, fire roasting your vegetable crops for the Farmers' Market, packaging organic products together in a special way that may increase their value, hosting farm tours or educational workshops.
 Your value-added opportunities may or may not involve adding value-added products.

 For example, say you're a farmer who decides to try and increase profits by selling grain-based biomass to his local power plant.
 The grain-based biomass is a value-added product.

 At best, value-added endeavors increase profit, but value-added products and opportunities have other perks as well, such as:

 - Personal fulfillment.
 Maybe there's a hobby you've always wanted to pursue or a product you've always really wanted to produce.
 Considering this hobby or this product as something value-added for your business can help you both fulfill that personal dream and make more money.

 - Excitement.
 Okay, it's not as if making jam is akin to skydiving, but growing the same crops year after year can result in boredom.
 Anything gets mundane and routine if you do it often enough.
 Value-added endeavors can add some diversity and excitement to your work routine.